DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 ```

-2. Specify the maximum size for uploaded files using the [`UploadControlValidationSettings.MaxFileSize`](http://help.devexpress.com/#AspNet/DevExpressWebUploadControlValidationSettings_MaxFileSizetopic) property.
+2. Use the [`UploadControlValidationSettings.MaxFileSize`](http://help.devexpress.com/#AspNet/DevExpressWebUploadControlValidationSettings_MaxFileSizetopic) property to specify the maximum size for uploaded files.

 ```cs
 public class UploadValidationBinder : DevExpressEditorsBinder {